-After signing up for a Personal Account, you connect your banks and institutions to them or add accounts using their manual accounts (a bit limited) feature.
+After signing up for a Personal Account, you connect your banks and institutions to them or add financial accounts using their manual accounts (a bit limited) feature.
 Once your accounts are added, you will be able to visualize your accounts in various charts and graphs as well as be able to use their retirement planning tools.

 How safe is Personal Capital?

-Personal Capital uses industry standard encryption, strong internal controls and security best practices to keep your accounts safe.
+Personal Capital uses industry standard encryption, strong internal controls and security best practices to keep your financial accounts safe.